sjml/chemistry/README.md

 # SJML’s chemistry scripts

 These are a series of scripts to install specific chemical analysis software on your Mac.
 Please note that I am in no way involved with making the software and cannot support problems with using it.
 I am not even a chemist, so probably won’t understand the question.
+I do have a friend who is a chemist though, which is why I host these scripts.

 But if you have trouble with installation from any of these scripts, open an issue or something.